Creatune/Running-shell-script-in-jenkins-server/README.md

 Now, a huge command box should appear.
 In this box, just paste whatever you have written in the .sh file.
 Save these changes.
 Now, you will automatically be taken back to the project dashboard.
 Click the build option just above the configure option.
 After a few seconds, you will see that a build histroy is created just under all the options on the left hand side.
 In that build history you will see your project's build represented as a coloured ball.
 If the ball is blue, your project is a success!
 If it is red, then there is an error in executing the shell script.
-To avoid that, I would say that defining your paths clearly will help.
+To avoid that, defining your paths clearly will help.
 If there is a permission denial, then use the command: chmod 755 <.sh file>
 After that run the shell script.
-By this we have successfully ran a shell script in jenkins server :)
+Thus, we have successfully run a shell script in a jenkins server :)